What is Click-Through Rate?

-The click through rate, or “CTR”, is a common metric used to track the performance of digital ads.
+The CTR stands for “Click-Through Rate” and is a common metric used to track the performance of digital ad campaigns.

 Put differently, the CTR reflects the total number of clicks on an ad divided by the total impressions of the ad across a given time period.

-There are three distinct variations of the CTR:
+There are three distinct variations of the click-through rate (CTR):

 Search engines tend to attach a premium on sites with a high click-through rate (CTR), so the metric is of particular importance for pay-per-click (PPC) models.

-The formula for calculating the click-through rate is as follows.
+The formula for calculating the click-through rate (CTR) is as follows.

 - Total Clicks on Ad → Number of Clicks Received